KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-29-copeland-origin-continuity-exchange-record.md

 ## V. Subsequent Deletion / Unavailable Attachment

-After the above exchange, the restacked attachment later displayed:
+After this exchange, the restacked attachment later displayed:

 > This attachment is not available.